Eikholt Conference 2025 Orientation and Mobility - The Way Forward

 Fereshteh has extensive experience as a visual educator from both adult education and primary school, with a focus on punctual education and ICT.

-At the conference, she and John Ulriksen will give a presentation on Technology and mobility, opportunities and limitations and one about Mobility at a distance - demonstration of smart glasses in mobility training
+At the conference, she and John Ulriksen will give a presentation on Technology and mobility, opportunities and limitations and one about Mobility and technology - demonstration of some technical aids.

 John Ulriksen